acfinspace/Spacelibraryoftales/docs/miyoshiakachi/letmeshowyoutheworldinmyeyes.md

 # Let me show you the world in my eyes

-> Entry for the YC 119 Pod and Planet Fiction Contest in the A Thousand Suns in the Very Short Fiction category.
+> Entry for the YC119 Pod and Planet Fiction Contest in the A Thousand Suns in the Very Short Fiction category.

 Let me show you the world in my eyes.